KOHO Review: A Prepaid Card With Unique Benefits!

 limites de recharge et dépense KOHO depot direct et interac

-KOHO’s other disadvantages, in my opinion, are the modest cash back and foreign transaction fees that come with the free Easy plan (but be aware the FX fees are waived in some paid plans).
+KOHO’s other disadvantages, in my opinion, are the modest cash back and foreign transaction fees that come with the low-cost plan.
 Some competitors offer free cards and accounts and are able to waive foreign transaction fees or offer cash back in more spending categories.

 Is KOHO for you?